Kaustubh-Atey/Datasets/README.md

 # Datasets
-Datasets that I use for Deep learning
+Datasets that I have used in my projects.